Mastera21/RainGame/README.md

 # RainGame

-This is simple rain game.
+This is a simple rain game made in a couple days.\
+The goal is to reach the red box.

 ## Development:
 -Developed on Windows 10.\